Veneers

 Patient Goals

-Before placing any restorations, we needed to address the underlying architecture.
-A gum lift with bone recontouring established the proper framework—the canvas upon which we would create her new smile.
-This step is often overlooked, but it's essential for achieving truly natural proportions.
+Before placing any restorations, the underlying architecture had to be addressed first.
+A gum lift with bone recontouring established the proper framework—the canvas upon which he would create her new smile.
+This step is often overlooked by general dentists, but it's essential for achieving truly natural proportions.

-The bone recontouring allowed us to expose more natural tooth structure and create the ideal gum-to-tooth relationships.
-Without this foundation work, even the most beautifully crafted veneers would appear off.
+The bone recontouring exposed more natural tooth structure and create the ideal gum-to-tooth relationships.
+Without this foundation work, even the most beautifully crafted veneers would appear off—the proportions would be wrong, and the gum line would undermine the result.

 • Surface texture matched to natural tooth anatomy